jtamboli07/BPMEWorkshop/create_Actions_Project.md

 # Create Actions flows

 A case action flows will determine what actions or steps a user can perform related to a case.
 We will also restrict the availability of case actions based on the current case state.
+This is not a requirement and purely optional.
+It allows you to define case actions for every state in the process to allow people to interact with the case when required.
+In the same way it is possible to restrict case actions to resources with specific privileges.
+Lets see how this is done.
+We will create an update case action for the Dispute case type.
+Then we will select the state for which this action is valid.

 1) Find MyDisputeActions project > Rightclick "Processes" > New > Case Action
 <img src="/images/actions/1.jpg" alt="create actions" width=700/>